harshva89/AndroidClub-A2-Navigation/README.md

-# AndroidClub-A2-Navigation
+# AndroidClub-Assignment-2-Navigation

-Aim of this basic project was to learn fundamentals of react native.
-How screens are displayed and navigated.
+Aim of this basic project was to learn fundamentals of react native, how screens are displayed and navigated using Stack navigator, bottom tab navigator and drawer navigator.

 ## Navigation using Stack Navigator: